PostHog/posthog.com/contents/blog/posthog-changelog.md

 [PostHog Tracks](/tracks) is a series of curated courses of tutorials and other lessons which cover common uses for particular roles, as well as general advice for all users - and it's constantly expanding!

 At the moment PostHog Tracks groups many of our existing tutorials together into role-based themes, but over time we plan to add to these tracks and form more robust learning opportunities.
-Let us know if you have any ideas for what could be included, in the [Slack](/slack)
+[Let us know if you have any ideas for what could be included](https://app.posthog.com/home#supportModal).

 ## April 7, 2023